-(b) Operating leases
+Operating leases

-As of March 31, 2020, the Company leases two commercial units in Beijing and part of production facilities and machines in Xinxing under rental agreements to third parties.
+As of March 31, 2022, the Company leases part of production facilities and machines in Xinxing under rental agreements to third parties.
 The Company will need to pay a cancellation fee of approximately \$105,000 if the Company decides to terminate all the rental agreements before their expiry.

-The Shenzhen factory is rented out to a third party from August 1, 2013 to August 1, 2019, and the rent terminated as at January 31, 2019.
-Part of the production facilities in Xinxing are rented out to various third parties up to February 13, 2026.
-Certain tenants have an option to early terminate their tenancy agreements.
-The expected future minimum rental payments to be received are as follows:
+The Shenzhen factory is rented out to a third party since April 1, 2021.
+Part of the production facilities in Xinxing is rented out to various third parties up to February 13, 2026.
+Certain tenants have an option to early terminate their tenancy agreements, and the future minimum rental payments to be received are as follows:

 Year ending March 31, \$ in thousands

-2021 105
+2023 105

 105